Thank You for visiting Purple Bows for Cancer!

 Breast cancer receives the most dollars donated for research leaving research for many other cancers in the shadows.
 For example, Lymphoma ranks number 7 as far as donated research dollars when compared to breast and lung cancer.
-We can change that by visually showing our support for the many cancers that are not getting the attention that they deserve.
-Choose another cancer and show your support by contributing to that cancer's research center instead of your usual donation for the PINK.
-In other words "don't put all your eggs in one basket".
-I support Purple as my support symbol but after reading the statistics, I have added lime green for Lymphoma support.
+We can change that by visually showing our support for the many cancers that are not getting the attention that they deserve by using one that represents ALL.
+I support Purple as my support symbol because it does not divide us as people and does not divide us by cancer type.
 Recently kids are getting involved with the new "I Love Boobies" bracelet.
 What a great way to get kids involved in fighting for a cure to all these cancers.
 Join these kids and let us all fight for cures TOGETHER.

 My own husband Carlos was diagnosed with Stage 3 Gastric Lymphoma just recently .He had a bone marrow transplant at the City of Hope .
 He will have another Scan in early February to determine if we have attained remission.
 It has been a difficult time for us but we are determined to fight this disease with everything we've got.

 2016 - Tests for this year - cancer FREE for the 7th year.